 While not much of the fort’s history is known, the place was built in the 19th century and looks like it was pulled out of an old Saharan movie.
 Some say that the fort once was a police station, a border post and was occupied by a British parliamentary group.
 The fort is the perfect place for you to unwind from the busy life of the city.

 The Arab Asian country of Yemen, officially the Republic of Yemen is the last country in the Arabian Peninsula.
-Yemen enjoys a lengthy coastline of over 2,000 kilometers and its capital and largest city is Sana’a.
+Yemen enjoys a long coastline of over 2,000 kilometres and its capital and largest city is Sana’a.
 Yemen’s history stretches back in time to almost 3,000 years.
 Unique buildings of the capital seem like a scenic shot from an old film, made with mud and stone, they add to the exquisite feeling the city of Sana’a gives.

 What Not to Miss in Yemen

 The exquisite palace looks as if it were carved from the huge column on which it stands.
 Although the palace looks as ancient as time, it was actually built in the 1930s by an Islamic spiritual leader named Yahya Mohammad Hamiddin.
 It is said there was a previous building before this one that was built in the 1700s.